Relations & Task Sequencing

 Looking at the result we can observe some interesting insights:

-As we can see, NextBillion.ai’s Route Optimization Flexible API honors the relation constraints exactly as configured.
+As we can see, NextBillion.ai’s Route Optimization API honors the relation constraints exactly as configured.
 To explore more readers can change the contents of different relations, assign different vehicles to relations.
-Or else they can just remove the relations object and contrast the result with the above and see how adding relations impacts the job distribution, number of routes, costs, wait_time etc.
+Or else they can just remove the relations object and contrast the result with the above and see how adding relations impacts the job distribution, number of routes, costs, etc.

 We hope this example was helpful.
-Check out some more use cases that Route Optimization Flexible API can handle for you!
+Check out some more use cases that Route Optimization API can handle for you!